mollybee/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). - Closures are kind of like specified scopes for functions, allowing for inner nested functions to have access to higher level parent functions and their variables.
 2. Study the following code, then answer the questions below.

 ```js